emilkarlen/Criterion-exactly/README.rst

   - exit code
   - stdout
   - stderr
-- Ability to run each test case independently.
+- Ability to run each test case and test suite independently.
 - Test cases are named (via file names) - may help understand the tests.
 - Execpted output text can be put in separate files.

+  This makes the test files shorter, and thereby easier to work with.
+- Separate test cases in separate files.

+  This (too) makes the test files shorter, and thereby easier to work with.
 - Resue of resources
   - Common output in external files that can be reused.
   - Replacement of name-of-sourc-file in expected output